Grant Blashki | Insights from Industry Leaders

 Grant Blashki is Lead Clinical Advisor for Beyond Blue, an Associate Professor at the Nossal Institute for Global Health, and the Melbourne Sustainable Society Institute both at the University of Melbourne, a lead editor of Future Leaders books, Health Ambassador for the Lord Mayors Charitable Foundation, Honorary Professor at Shenzhen Luohu Hospital Group in China.
 Grant is a public speaker and active media commentator on public health issues.
 His three themes of research are 1) Mental Health 2) Environmental Health and 3) Global Health.

 Grant recently sat down with Ccentric consultant, Pam Lubrainschik to discuss his career.
-Some of the questions they discussed include:

 What influenced you to study medicine, and then your fellowship in general practice?

 I was very interested in medicine.
 I liked the idea of combining scientific knowledge with helping people.
 It seemed like a good way to spend your life.
 I studied medicine and I had some really inspiring lecturers.
 I did a bit of hospital work, but as with most GP’s, I am fiercely independent and love the non-institutional nature of being a GP.
 You could set your own hours and have all sorts of adventures.
 We’re pretty lucky as GP’s.
 You could turn up in any city in Australia tomorrow morning and by lunchtime have a job.
 I love the flexibility and focus on relationships with people.
 Yes, you need to know about illness and conditions, but you get to know people for many years, which is lovely.

 Has the impact of COVID-19 highlighted areas, communities or sectors that need greater attention with regard to resources and support in Mental Health?